 50. Patricia Zurita, Chief Executive Officer of BirdLife International, the world’s largest nature conservation partnership, bringing together over 120 organizations worldwide to conserve birds, their habitats, and global biodiversity, working with people towards sustainability in the use of natural resources.

 These 50 women are just a sample of the many women around the world protecting nature and promoting a more sustainable way of life.
 Research has shown that women are disproportionately impacted by climate change, but that they are also .
-By empowering women and funding their efforts, both the warming planet and gender inequity can be resolved.
+By empowering women and funding their efforts, both gender inequity and the climate crisis can be resolved.
 More awareness of these women and those like them is the first step in the global movement for change.
-The health and vitality of our planet depends on it.
+The health and vitality of our planet depend on it.